 Until his death in November 2020 at the age of 82, Tom Metzger had a long record of advocating for racist violence and terrorism.
 He was a former California grand dragon of the Knights of the Ku Klux Klan (KKKK) who, in the mid-1980s, founded White Aryan Resistance (WAR), one of the leading racist groups of that period, and was the publisher of a gutturally racist tabloid.

 About Tom Metzger

-Metzger was jailed in 1991 for 45 days of a six-month sentence (he was released early to attend to his dying wife) in Los Angeles County for unlawful assembly after attending a cross burning in 1982.
-He and his son, John, were jailed for five days in Toronto, Ontario, in 1992 for violating Canada's immigration laws by entering the country "to promote race hatred."
-In 2009, Metzger's home was searched in connection with the arrest of two brothers accused of carrying out a mail bomb attack that injured an Arizona diversity director.
+Metzger served 46 days of a six-month sentence in 1992 in Los Angeles County for unlawful assembly after attending a cross burning in 1983.
+He was released early to attend to his dying wife.
+He and his son, John, were jailed for five days in Toronto, Ontario, in 1992 for violating Canada's immigration laws by entering the country “to promote race hatred.”
+In 2009, Metzger’s home was searched in connection with the arrest of two brothers accused of carrying out a mail bomb attack in Arizona that injured the city of Scottsdale’s diversity director.

 In His Own Words

 “The right wing is dead.
 The Marxists are dead.
 It’s a white revolution.”

 – 1989 speech at “Aryan Woodstock” white power concert